Frequently Asked Questions

 Does it cost anything to enter?

 No. Neither the nominee nor the nominating MP will be charged.
-Tickets to the awards ceremony, including refreshments, will also be free for shortlisted nominees.
+Further, tickets to the awards ceremony will also be free for shortlisted nominees.
+The Awards will include refreshments.

 When do the NHS Parliamentary Awards take place?

-The Awards Ceremony will take place on Wednesday 10th July from 12:45 - 15:00 in the Terrace Pavilion, House of Commons, Westminster.
-Attendance to the awards is by invitation only.
-All shortlisted nominees will be invited to the ceremony.
+The Awards Ceremony will take place on Wednesday 7 July 2021 from 15:00 - 16:00 in a hybrid format.
+Attendance to the in-person awards is by invitation only.
+All shortlisted nominees will be invited to the ceremony, along with the MP that have nominated them.
+Attendance to the online ceremony is open to everyone and free to watch.

 What if I am shortlisted but can’t afford to attend the awards ceremony?